derekeden/trackio/README.md

 Every agent and track is tagged with a unique identifier for record-keeping purposes and consistency throughout analyses.

-These tables are essentially used as a very lightweight, poor-man's version of SQL lookup tables.
+These tables are used as a very lightweight, poor-man's version of SQL lookup tables.

 ## Functionality